ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 MUST pend starting handshakes if *all* of the following are true:

 1. DNS responses are cryptographically protected with DNSSEC or encrypted DNS.
-(If unencrypted and unsigned DNS is used, SVCB information is opportunistic; clients MAY wait for SVCB responses but do not need to.)
+Note that, if unencrypted and unsigned DNS is used, SVCB information is opportunistic; clients MAY wait for SVCB responses but do not need to.

-1. The client implementation supports parsing a particular security-related SVCB parameter (such as the "ech" SvcParamKey
+1. The client implementation supports parsing and using a particular security-related SVCB parameter, such as the "ech" SvcParamKey
+{{SVCB-ECH}}.
+(In contrast,
-{{SVCB-ECH}}) and supports using that parameter.
-(In contrast, implementations that do not support actively using ECH do not need to wait for SVCB resolution if that is the only reason to do so).
+implementations that do not support actively using ECH do not need to wait for SVCB resolution if that is the only reason to do so).